Third-party cookies: the end of an era, what the experts are saying

-The general mindset has shifted considerably since then though, not only have Google reined in their dismissal of third-party cookies, subsequently announcing that they wouldn’t be making any radical changes until the end of 2023.
+The general mindset has shifted considerably since then though, not only have Google reined in their dismissal of third-party cookies, subsequently announcing that they wouldn’t be making any radical changes until the second half of 2024.
 But all parties involved in this major technological shift have also had time to process and analyse what a cookieless world would look like and what the implications for them would be.

 Much has already been said and written about the cookieless world that we will soon be entering, but we wanted to get the inside insights from a panel of experts from B2C brands and Adtech/Martech vendors about how they are considering the future without third-party cookies.